API Reference¶

 Attrs Variable¶

-Undefined attributes are collected in attrs
+Undefined attributes are collected in attrs:

 Access methods:

-- Render all attributes as HTML
+- {{ attrs }} - Render all attributes as HTML

-- Access individual attribute (camelCase)
+- {{ attrs.attrName }} - Access individual attribute (camelCase)

-- Render with defaults and class handling
+- {% attrs %} - Render with defaults and class handling

-- {% attrs.group %}
+- {% attrs.group %} - Render grouped attributes

 Kebab-case conversion: